Are any graduate assistantships or stipends available for the campus program?

 For those with work experience, it provides an opportunity to reflect on what you are learning and relate it to your previous experience.
 A key question to ask yourself is "with this new understanding, how would I address the situation differently?"
 It also provides the opportunity to mentor some of your less experienced classmates.
 Mentoring allows you to work on developing your skills to lead and manage other technical professionals.

-How can I compare the campus program and the distance options to see which is right for me?
+How can I compare the campus program and online options to see which is right for me?

 How do campus applicants apply for a fellowship?